mrfdev/Boosters/README.md

 ## Other contributions

-A logic issue at 4 am showed up, and thankfully so did smeths, he pointed out it's the outdated if else conditional.
-Thank you for the help buddy.
+A logic issue showed up at 4 am, and thankfully so did smeths, he pointed out it was the if/else statements used for determining console output being flawed, it was showing twice due to it printing if the rate was not 1 and in an else after a check for if the rate was 1.

+Thank you for the help buddy. < edit from smeths; you're welcome, happy to help you floris :-D > <Hugs>